-Jurisdictional wetlands and waters - This term is used in the Plan to refer to state and federally regulated wetlands and other water bodies that cannot be filled or altered without permits from the U.S. Army Corps of Engineers (USACE) under Section 404 of the federal Clean Water Act (CWA), the State Water Board or the Regional Water Quality Control Boards (RWQCBs) under either Section 401 of the CWA or the Porter-Cologne Act, or the California Department of Fish and Game (DFG) under Fish and Game Code Section 1602 as of the date the Plan takes effect.
+Jurisdictional wetlands and waters - This term is used in the Plan to refer to state and federally regulated wetlands and other water bodies that cannot be filled or altered without permits from the U.S. Army Corps of Engineers (USACE) under Section 404 of the federal Clean Water Act (CWA), the State Water Board or the Regional Water Quality Control Boards (RWQCBs) under either Section 401 of the CWA or the Porter-Cologne Act, or the CDFW under Fish and Game Code Section 1602 as of the date the Plan takes effect.